The 17 Best Basketball Movies of All Time

 Stars: Wesley Snipes, Woody Harrelson

-A sharp and funny look at hustling culture and pickup basketball in Los Angeles.
-Beneath the laughs, the film explores race, money, ego, and what it really means to win.
+A sharp and funny examination of hustling culture and pickup basketball in Los Angeles; while it is amusing, the film also looks at race, money, ego, and what it actually means to win.

 4. Air